-If you’re noticing a smell from your heat pump, it’s attempting to tell you that something is up.
-We’ve put together a list of the most common six heat pump smells, what causes them and how you can fix them.
+If you’re discovering a smell from your heat pump, it’s trying to tell you that something is up.
+We’ve created a list of the most popular six heat pump smells, what causes them and how you can fix them.

 1. Heat pump smells musty